rmkane/dds-gif/README.md

 # DDS to GIF

-Converts a list DDS files to animated GIF images.
+Converts a list of DDS files to animated GIF images.

 ## Extraction